The Story Behind Our Name — And Why One Student at a Time Changes Everything

 What Individual Attention Makes Possible

-Here’s who this approach is designed for:
+Here’s who this approach is for:

 Why Small Classes Matter

-Want to focus on grammar?
+- A custom approach: want to focus on grammar?
 Travel conversation?
 Business presentations?
 I adjust to what you actually need, not what a textbook dictates.

 Our Classroom